-Natural England is working with a range

-of partners through the 'Outdoors for All' programme to deliver projects which seek to ensure that people living in deprived areas, the elderly, those with physical disabilities, mental health illness, learning difficulties and people from black, Asian and minority ethnic (BAME) communities all have opportunities to access high quality natural environments25.
+Natural England is working with a range of partners through the 'Outdoors for All' programme to deliver projects which seek to ensure that people living in deprived areas, the olderly, these with physical disabilities, mental health illness people living in deprived areas, the elderly, those with physical disabilities, mental health illness, learning difficulties and people from black, Asian and minority ethnic (BAME) communities all have opportunities to access high quality natural environments25.
 They have produced a series of publications related to these matters including how nature-based interventions could be part of a new solution for mental health care, and how partnership projects can address barriers and enable more people living with dementia to enjoy the benefits of the natural environment.